devikirang/jobcenter/README.md

 ## Algorithm for Skill Ranking or Candidate Score
 * 'src/java/com.jobcenter.service.impl.CandidateJobServiceImpl' has method 'calculateCandidateScore' to calculate the skill score from multiple inteview sessions.
+* Each Skill Score = Skill Weight(W) * (average Skill Rating(R) by Interviewers)
+* Final Skill Score = Sum of all Skill Scores.
+* W - Skill Weight is defied by Recruiter at the time of posting Job.
+* R - Skill Rating is giving by Interviewer at the time of Interview Session.=
-* Higher the score the best candidate for the Job.
+* Highest score candidate is the best ranked candidate for job.
 * Login as MANAGER and check 'Interview Results' page for Score and Rank.